 If you feel you have a health problem with your Cavalier, our hands are tied without full medical records.
 If you breach the contract, again, our hands are tied.
 Either of these situations could easily cause complaints to fly - all based on partial truths, which are partial lies.
-If you slander us, our hands are not tied.

 From another breeder's viewpoint - AND THEIR ASSOCIATES - I would guess they might want to find something about us to cast doubt on our legitimacy and commitment, not to mention our love for our fur family.
 Sadly, this 2% of unscrupulous breeders and their associates can wreak far too much havoc for the rest of the breeders who are being as ethical as possible.
 Why would a small percentage of breeders want to cause problems for us?
 We can only guess.
 Jealousy?
 Money?
 Perhaps they're upset because we point out the need for hip clearances in order to be honestly involved in AKC's Bred With Heart and Breeder Of Merit programs.
 Thankfully, most breeders are honest, but there are unsavory people in every group you can imagine.